Elvis Aaron Presley 1953-1955| The Hillbilly Cat

 4 July.
 Stephenville, Texas.
 City Recreation Hall

 4 July.
-Elvis Presley Photos DeLeon, Texas.
+DeLeon, Texas.
 Hodges Park (afternoon)

 4 July.
 Brownwood, Texas.
 Soldier's & Sailor's Memorial Hall (8pm)